If you want to hire developers and avoid competition with giants like Google and Facebook, outsourcing development abroad is a no-brainer.

 Choose to work with a team that doesn’t keep you waiting or simply disappears.
-Check how fast they usually respond to your emails.
+Check how fast they will usually respond to your emails.
 Don’t demand responses on the weekend, though.

 Depending on the tech stack you want to build your product in, choose the team that has the most experience in your technology.
-Test products they have built in the past – are they easy to use, bug-free, and intuitive?
+Test products they have built in the past – are they easy to use, bug-free and intuitive?

 Business expertise in your industry

 Great tech skills mean nothing if your team doesn’t understand the goals you want to achieve with your product and the industry you are operating in.
 Previous experience with building products similar to yours should be one of the requirements on your list.